 Nuveen tailors its approach to responsible investing based on the individual needs and maturity of each asset class.
-This customized approach is executed by a global team of 70+ responsible investing experts accountable for enhancing our capabilities and partnering with key stakeholders to advance responsible investing practices across the firm.
-In addition, our 30+ person centralized RI team is comprised of members with expertise across both dedicated ESG research and individual asset class investment expertise and provides investment team support across the value chain from underling ESG data to end-client reporting.
-The RI team is responsible for regular RI education of investment teams, facilitating knowledge sharing across asset classes, driving active ownership, enabling ESG data/technology/impact tools, and ensuring consistency in the deployment of our RI policy across both centralized RI team members, imbedded asset class RI experts, and dedicated RI specialists across business enablement functions like legal, risk, compliance, and technology.
+This customized approach allows us to enhance our capabilities and partner with key stakeholders to advance responsible investing practices across the firm.
+The RI team is responsible for regular RI education of investment teams, facilitating knowledge sharing across asset classes, driving active ownership, enabling ESG data/technology/impact tools, and ensuring consistency in the deployment of our RI policy.
 We continue to invest in dedicated ESG-focused roles across the platform as both the RI practice and our capabilities mature/advance.
 We seek to ensure best practice across all asset classes while simultaneously empowering investment teams and the broader organization to deepen their own RI expertise to drive enhanced investment and client outcomes.

-Our clients expect us to be good stewards of their investments as we support them in their journey to achieving long-term financial wellbeing.
+Our clients expect us to be good stewards of their investments as we support them in their journey to achieving long-term financial well-being.
 To fulfil the firm's commitment to preserve financial, social, and environmental value, and support a sustainable macroeconomic system, Nuveen organizes our practice around three RI pillars: 1) ESG integration, 2) stewardship, and 3) impact.
 We deploy this framework across our investment capabilities in support of a unique and tailored approach to generating competitive risk-adjusted returns on behalf of its clients.
 Further, the underlying activity in each pillar continues to expand and develop over time to meet evolving business needs as we seek to validate that the firm is realizing the full investment benefits of an integrated RI approach.

-These RI pillars are further strengthened by specific commitments made at the firm and asset-class level across the firm.
+These RI pillars are strengthened by specific commitments made at the firm and asset-class level across the firm.
 For example, Nuveen and its parent company, TIAA, have made three specific net zero commitments that we are jointly responsible for executing against:

-TIAA General Account (the insurance investment account that supports the flagship TIAA Traditional annuity): Net Zero by 2050 TIAA Corporate Operations: Net Zero by 2040

-Nuveen Real Estate: Net Zero by 2040
+- TIAA General Account (the insurance investment account that supports the flagship TIAA Traditional annuity): Net Zero by 2050 - TIAA Corporate Operations: Net Zero by 2040 - Nuveen Real Estate: Net Zero by 2040